-Emotion is one important factor that drives endogenous false memories.
-From a forensic perspective, this issue is relevant as people generally experience intense and/or negative emotions when facing a crime.
-Research found that 90% of the participants formed false memories for negative public events (e.g., the 911 terrorist attack), but only 41.7% of the participants had false memories for positive public events (Porter, Taylor, & ten Brinke, 2008).
-Research examining the effect of emotion on the production of spontaneous false memories present participants with different emotionally-laden lists (negative, positive) and then examine participants’ susceptibility in forming false memories.
-In general, research has revealed that false recognition rates for negative DRM lists are higher than for positive or neutral DRM lists (Brainerd, Holliday, Reyna, Yang, & Toglia, 2010; Brainerd, Stein, Silveira, Rohenkohl, & Reyna, 2008; Howe, Candel, Otgaar, Malone, & Wimmer, 2010).
+Emotions are an important factor that drives endogenous false memories.
+This is of importance from a forensic perspective because people generally experience intense and/or negative emotions when they experience a crime.
+Research has shown that 90% of participants formed false memories of negative public events such as the 911 terrorist attack, but only 41.7% of participants had false memories of positive public events (Porter, Taylor, & ten Brinke, 2008).
+Studies that have examined the effect of emotion on the production of spontaneous false memories have presented participants with different emotionally-laden lists that included both negative and positive words.
+Subsequently, participants’ susceptibility in forming false memories have been examined.
+In general, studies have found that false recognition rates for negative DRM lists are higher than for positive or neutral DRM lists (Brainerd, Holliday, Reyna, Yang, & Toglia, 2010; Brainerd, Stein, Silveira, Rohenkohl, & Reyna, 2008; Howe, Candel, Otgaar, Malone, & Wimmer, 2010).

-A crime scene may elicit not only a negatively valenced emotion such as fear and anger, but often also will induce high arousal.
-Brainerd et al. (2010) manipulated both valence and arousal of DRM lists.
-They found that negative emotion generated higher false memory rates than positive emotion and high arousal generated higher false memory rates than low arousal.
+A crime scene may not only elicit emotions such as fear and anger that have a negative valence, but often also induce high arousal.
+Brainerd et al. (2010) manipulated both the valence and arousal of DRM lists.
+They found that negative emotions generated higher false memory rates than positive emotions.
+Furthermore, high arousal generated higher false memory rates than low arousal.
 Bookbinder and Brainerd (2017) administered negative, neutral, and positive pictures to participants while controlling the arousal level of the pictures.
-Negative pictures, like negative words, enhanced false memory on both an immediate and a one-week delay recognition tests.
-On the basis of the studies summarized in this section, we can safely conclude that both negative valence and high arousal enhance the production of false memories (Bookbinder & Brainerd, 2016; Kaplan, Van Damme, Levine, & Loftus, 2016).
+Negative pictures such as negative words enhanced false memory in both immediate and one-week delay recognition tests.
+On the basis of the studies summarized in this section, one can conclude that emotions that have a negative valence and high arousal enhance the generation of false memories (Bookbinder & Brainerd, 2016; Kaplan, Van Damme, Levine, & Loftus, 2016).

-Stress and False Memory
+Stress and false memory

-As negative emotional material fuels false memory formation, one might expect that stress – which is often experienced as negative – promotes false memory as well.
-However, studies examining the effects of stress on false memory have found mixed results.
-Payne, Nadel, Allen, Thomas, and Jacobs (2002) were the first to examine the effect of stress on false memory creation.
+As negative emotional material encourages false memory formation, one might expect that stress, which is often experienced as negative, promotes false memory too.
+However, studies that have examined the effects of stress on false memory have found mixed results.
+Payne, Nadel, Allen, Thomas and Jacobs (2002) were the first to examine the effect of stress on the generation of false memory.
 In their study, participants were asked to give a speech so as to induce moderate psycho-social stress.
-Later, participants listened to DRM lists and then received a recognition test.
-Stress increased false memory rates compared with a no-stress condition.
+Later, the participants listened to DRM lists and then completed a recognition test.
+The results revealed that stress increased false memory rates when compared to the no-stress condition.

 However, this pattern has not been replicated in other studies.
-For example, Smeets, Jelicic, and Merckelbach (2006) followed a similar procedure as in Payne et al.’s (2002) study – a stress induction phase, a DRM study phase and a memory test phase.
-They also collected participants’ cortisol levels, which is a biological indicator of stress, at several times in the experiment as a check on the stress induction manipulation.
-In two studies, the authors did not find any evidence that stress increased false memory production.
-Furthermore, Smeets, Otgaar, Candel, and Wolf (2008) exposed participants to the cold pressor stress task (CPS) in which participants have to immerse their arm in ice-cold water for as long as possible.
+Smeets, Jelicic and Merckelbach (2006), for example, followed a similar procedure to that followed by Payne et al. (2002): a stress induction phase, a DRM study phase, and a memory test phase.
+They also collected participants’ cortisol levels, which is a biological indicator of stress, several times in the experiment so as to check the stress induction manipulation.
+In the two studies, the researchers did not find any evidence that stress increased false memory production.
+Furthermore, Smeets, Otgaar, Candel and Wolf (2008) exposed participants to the cold pressor stress task in which participants have to immerse their arm in ice-cold water for as long as possible.
 Again, there was no indication that false memory proneness was affected by levels of stress.